noaLeshem2/ChuckBot/README.md

 ## Overview

 ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language [your language]'.
-To receive a Chuck Norris joke, simply send a number between 1 and 101 to the bot.
 The bot scrapes Chuck Norris jokes in real-time and translates them into the user's preferred language.
 Start a chat with ChuckBot on Telegram - https://t.me/AssignmentChuckBot

+### How to Connect the Chat
+1. *Start the Bot*: Send the /start command to initiate the bot and receive a warm welcome message.
+2. *Get a Chuck Norris Joke*: Send a number between 1 and 101 to receive a Chuck Norris joke tailored just for you.
+3. *Switch Language*: Utilize the set language [your language] command to set your preferred language for joke translations.

 ## Features